 If you’re still at the interview stage, you can simply correct your resume and offer the hiring manager an updated version — passing it off as an honest mistake.

 However, the stakes are high — you need to get it right this time.
-Resume Worded’s Score My Resume analyzes your resume for you, line-by-line, and suggests ways to improve — ensuring you’ll have a clean resume going forward.
+I’d recommend uploading your resume to the tool below.
+It’ll analyse your resume line-by-line and suggest ways to improve — ensuring you’ll have a clean resume going forward.

-You might even considering sending your resume to your references so you know they're on the same page.
+You might even consider sending your resume to your references so you know they're on the same page.

 This option is unethical, but you may be fine if the lie was insignificant.
 However, if you told a big lie, you’re more at risk of being discovered — and the longer you sit on it, the worse it’ll be.